MSEndpointMgr/ProactiveRemediations/UnsupportedApps/ReadMe.md

 **$GoodAfternoon** = "Good Afternoon" - Use Regional Language alternative if English is not the first language e.g. "God Ettermiddag"
 **$GoodEvening** = "Good Evening" - Use Regional Language alternative if English is not the first language e.g. "God Kveld"

-*IMPORTANT: The URI used below is reference only, it wont work in the PR.
-Upload this hero image to your own, accesible location, perhaps Azure Blob storage, and modify the $ToastImageSource variable in the script to reflect that location.*

-**$ToastImageSource** = Specify the location of the Toast Hero Image "https://github.com/MSEndpointMgr/ProactiveRemediations/raw/master/UnsupportedApps/heroimage.jpg" #ToastImage should be  364px x 180px

 *Example Hero Image*

 ![Alt text](https://github.com/MSEndpointMgr/ProactiveRemediations/raw/master/UnsupportedApps/heroimage.jpg)

 **$ToastImage** = ToastImageSource is downloaded to this location.
 Defaul location is User %temp% folder
 **$ToastDuration** = How long should the Toast notification be displayed before it is moved to the Notification Panel?
 Short = 7s, Long = 25s
-**$ToastScenario** = Default Toast scenario is "reminder".
+**$ToastScenario** = Default Toast scenario is "default".
 Choose from "Default", "Reminder" or "Alarm"
 **$ToastTitle** = Toast Title.
 Default is "Unsupported App(s) Found"
 **$ToastText** = Toast Text.
 Default is "Please uninstall the following Adobe applications at your earliest convenience as they pose a security risk to your computer:-"
 **$SnoozeTitle** = Reminder button title.
 Default is "Set Reminder"